BackupTheBerlios/subnant-svn/trunk/README.txt

 Repository targets:

-  * backup

-    Backup some or all repositories under svn-root using methods:

-      hotcopy  : verbatim copy of repository into hotcopy-root dump     : dump all revisions into dump-root using portable format

   * create

-    Create one or more repositories using configuration in subnant.config and setup hook scripts and configuration files if defined
+    Create one or more repositories under svn-root using configuration in subnant.config, optionally setting up hook scripts and configuration files

   * dump

-    Dump and compress some or all repositories under svn-root
+    Dump and compress some or all repositories in svn-root into dump-root

+  * hotcopy

+    Hotcopy and verify some or all repositories in svn-root into hotcopy-root

   * load

-    Uncompress and load repositories from svn-dumps to svn-root
+    Uncompress and load repositories from dump-root to svn-root

   * migrate